-Our operating expenses consist of research and development, sales and marketing, and general and administrative expense.
+Our operating expenses consist of research and development, sales and marketing, and general and administrative expenses.
 Personnel costs are the most significant component of operating expenses and consist of salaries, benefits, bonuses, share-based compensation, travel and entertainment, and with regard to sales and marketing expense, sales commissions.
-Our operating expenses also include allocated costs, which consist of certain facilities, depreciation, benefits, recruiting, and information technology costs that we allocate based on headcount.
+Our operating expenses also include shared costs, which consist of certain facilities, depreciation, benefits, recruiting, and information technology costs that we allocate based on headcount to each department.
+In response to COVID-19, we made modifications to employee travel beginning in March 2020, and we continue to hold most of the marketing events virtually.
 We expect operating expenses generally to increase in absolute dollars and decrease over the long term as a percentage of revenue as we continue to scale our business.
-In response to COVID-19, we instituted a global work-from-home policy and limited employee travel beginning in March 2020.
-Further, we have canceled in-person events and either replaced them with virtual events or postponed them to future periods.
-As of April 30, 2021, we expect to recognize approximately \$2.0 billion of share-based compensation expense over a weighted-average period of approximately 2.7 years, excluding additional share-based compensation expense related to any future grants of share-based awards.
-Share-based compensation expense is generally recognized on a straight-line basis over the requisite service periods of the awards.